 - In 2014 Philip was seconded to Barclays’ Retail and Business Banking team where he worked directly with the in-house legal team on a variety of County Court and High Court disputes.

 - Philip has experience of a variety of civil fraud claims, brought both in court proceedings and in international arbitrations.
 Philip’s experience includes matters involving freezing injunctions and other interim relief.

 - Philip was recently instructed as sole counsel in relation to a claim brought by a company against a former manager for fraudulent diversion of employees’ salaries.
 The claim was settled shortly before trial.

-Philip is regularly instructed to act in a variety of commercial disputes, both as sole counsel and as junior counsel.
+Philip is regularly instructed to act in a variety of commercial disputes, both as sole counsel and alongside leading counsel.
 Recent cases have covered areas as diverse as banking litigation, international breach of trust claims and litigation arising from defective manufacturing equipment.
-Philip also has experience of advising on issues of conflict of laws and jurisdiction, which arise in many commercial disputes.
-In addition to Philip’s work in the banking and financial services and insurance sectors, Philip’s experience includes:
+Philip also has experience of advising on issues of private international law ranging from the enforcement of foreign judgments to complex jurisdictional and choice of law issues.
+In addition to Philip’s work in the banking and financial services and energy sectors, Philip’s experience includes:

 - Instructed (with Derrick Dale QC) to advise in relation to a dispute concerning an indemnity offered as part of a corporate takeover transaction.

 - Instructed (with Derrick Dale QC) in High Court proceedings concerning claims for breach of contract, breach of directors’ duties and wrongful termination of a director’s appointment.

 - Instructed (with Charles Béar QC) to advise a government department in connection with a dispute with contractors.